cmhk1/Programming-Project/README.md

 ## Markowitz’s Efficient Frontier & Portfolio Optimization with Python

-This project is part of course *"Programming - Introduction Level"* at the University of St.-Gallen,HSG.
+This project is part of course *"Programming - Introduction Level"* at the University of St. Gallen, HSG.

 ### Context
-Harry M. Markowitz is a 1990 Nobel prize winner for beeing a pioneer of the Modern Portfolio Theory (MPT) which is about how investors construct portfolios that maximise their expected returns for given levels of risk.
+Harry M. Markowitz is a 1990 Nobel prize winner for being a pioneer of the Modern Portfolio Theory (MPT) which is about how investors construct portfolios that maximise their expected returns for given levels of risk.

 ### Assumptions of MPT